caleb-freitas/haskell/03-types-and-classes/readme.md

 [[a] -> [a]]
 ```

-2. Write down deﬁnitions that have the following types; it does not matter what the deﬁnitions actually do as long as they are type correct.
+2. Write down deﬁnitions that have the following types.
+It does not matter what the deﬁnitions actually do as long as they are type correct.

 ```haskell
 bools :: [Bool]